ZofiaSzczepaniak/Analysis-of-carseats-sales-/README.md

 - Test Misclassification Rate: 26%

-##  Analysis:
+###  Analysis:
-The model confirms intuitive retail insights—product placement and pricing are critical drivers of sales.
+The model confirms intuitive retail insights — product placement and pricing are critical drivers of sales.
 The small increase in test error suggests good generalization and minimal overfitting, especially considering the tree's simplicity.
 However, the classification boundary is coarse due to the depth limit, and some predictive nuance is lost.
 Misclassified examples likely fall near the decision thresholds, indicating possible benefits from allowing deeper trees or using probabilistic models like random forests.

 ##  Regression: Predicting Sales Volume
 Here, we treat Sales as a continuous variable and fit a regression tree model.